magomimmo/modern-cljs/doc/tutorial-07.md

-Having an active brepl connection is a great thing during development and testing phases, but for security reasons it would be better not to have it in a production envirinoment.
+Having an active brepl connection is a great thing during development and testing phases, but for security reasons it would be better not to have it in a production environment.
 Aside from the fact that, as we have just seen, the `:advanced` compilation mode left hanging the brepl connection, it would be nice to have a way to explicitly **exclude** the `connect.cljs` file containing the connection call from the build